rnestler/rnestler.github.io-source/content/articles/2017/2017-04-13_visiting_technologia_incognita.rst

     Entry to the Technologia Incognita

-The space features the usual stuff with a kitchen, a `laser-cutter`_, a work shop and of course some `awesome decoration`_!
+The space features the usual stuff with a kitchen, a `laser-cutter`_ (if you look closely you will see the sell the Diplomatic Passport in their vending machine on the left), a work shop and of course some `awesome decoration`_!

 .. figure:: /images/tour_de_hackerspace/techinc/techinc_fire.jpg
     :alt: animated LED fire place